kivicko/dropwizard-magic/README.md

 You can create some accounts, send and receive money through API.

+It has unit tests for all possible cases.

+Also has an integration test for happy path

 It will accept the transfer requests and save them in a Queue.
 Has integrated job classes to perform every second on this queues items.